 Ali: Fear Eats the Soul (Angst essen Seele auf)

 When Ali, a Moroccan guest worker in Germany, becomes involved with Emmi, an older German woman working as a maid, society doesn’t approve.
-But the couple’s relationship seems genuine.
-She’s smitten and likes caring for and learning about the younger man while he appreciates her friendship and her selflessness.
+But the couple’s relationship seems genuine and she is smitten.
+Emmi likes caring for and learning about the younger man while he appreciates her friendship and her selflessness.

 Fox and His Friends (Faustrecht der Freiheit)

 Things change when Fox has a bit of luck when he wins the lottery.
-Seeing his new found wealth, the people he thinks are his friends start to take advantage of him.
-That includes his new boyfriend who is happy to spend Fox’s money on a lavish apartment, clothing and an exciting and glitzy life.
+Seeing his newfound wealth, the people he thinks are his friends start to take advantage of him.
+That includes his new boyfriend who is happy to spend Fox’s money on a lavish apartment, clothing, and exciting and glitzy life.